jakob-hendrix/ps-cs-dependency-injection/README.md

 And, if we have to add new data sources, the the `PeopleViewModel` has to be expanded to allow for each new type, breaking the **Single Responsiblty** principle.

+## Implementing DI

+1. Break tight coupling by adding abstraction via interfaces
+1. Use constructor injection
+1. snap the loosly coupled pieces (object composition)

+### New features

+1. ability to change the data source
+1. option of client side cache
+1. unit tests

+### Repository pattern

+The `prepository pattern` mediated between the domain and the data mapping layers using a collection-like interface for accessing domain objects

+> application <-> repository <-> data store

+The repo knows how to translate the data store into nromal C# objects.

+#### CRUD repos

+Create, read, update, delete